On this page:

 Why is a new funding model needed?

-Currently VET prices, subsidies and fees vary considerably around Australia, with students paying different fees for the same course.
+Currently VET prices, subsidies and fees vary considerably around Australia, with students paying significantly different fees for the same course.
 The current system is difficult to understand and not as responsive as it needs to be to the skills needs of employers who rely on the VET system for a highly skilled workforce.

 What is efficient pricing?